Paraovarian cysts grow near your ovaries. These are sometimes mistaken for ovarian cysts, but they often don’t cause symptoms.

 Hemorrhage.
 Sometimes the cyst can break open.
 This can cause uncontrolled bleeding and blood loss.

 Fallopian tube rupture.
-If the cyst becomes too big or it twists the fallopian tube, this can cause the tube to split open.
+Though this is rare, if the cyst becomes too big or it twists the fallopian tube, it can cause the tube to split open.

 Cancer.
 Sometimes the paraovarian cyst cells can change and turn to cancer.
 This is rare.

 Large cysts.
 Sometimes cysts can become extra-large.
 These can put pressure on other organs like your bowel, bladder, kidneys, or uterus.
 Large cysts can cause symptoms like constipation, kidney swelling, and frequent, painful urination.

 You may not know that you have a paraovarian cyst.
 Speak to your doctor if you have pain or a heavy feeling in your lower abdomen.